top of page

 IMG_1363.jpeg

-My artistic journey began when I discovered the transformative power of DIY culture within the Punk scene, igniting a passion that would guide my creative endeavors.
-It lead me to study textiles at Rhode Island School of Design for a summer.
-However, life took a tumultuous turn during my teenage years, leading me into the shadows of addiction and homelessness.
+Their artistic journey began when they discovered the transformative power of DIY culture within the Punk scene, igniting a passion that would guide their creative endeavors.
+It lead Zabi to study textiles at Rhode Island School of Design for a summer.
+However, life took a tumultuous turn that winter, leading them into the shadows of addiction and homelessness.

-Consequently, I became a ward of the state.
-I navigated through various New England institutions, ultimately emerging as a young adult facing life's challenges on the streets.
-Amid this chaos, I sought solace in companionship provided through sex work and eventually yoga.
-Leaving the former and focusing on yoga allowed me to travel while also pursuing higher education intermittently.
+Consequently, Zabi became a ward of the state of Rhode Island.
+They navigated through various New England institutions, ultimately emerging as a young adult facing life's challenges on the streets.
+Amid this chaos, Zabi sought solace in companionship provided through sex work and eventually yoga.
+Leaving the former and focusing on yoga allowed them to travel while also pursuing higher education intermittently.

-My path constantly evolved but embracing yoga as a cornerstone of my healing journey, I had a foundation.
-Relocating to the vibrant city of New Orleans, Louisiana I experienced the joys and trials of marriage, only to find myself exploring the complexities of divorce.
-This brought me to Providence, Rhode Island, where I delved into art, landscaping, and discovered a newfound passion for healthcare.
+Zabi's path constantly evolved but embracing yoga as a cornerstone of their healing journey, they had a foundation.
+Relocating to the vibrant city of New Orleans, Louisiana they experienced the joys and trials of marriage, only to find themself exploring the complexities of divorce.
+This brought Zabi back to Providence, Rhode Island, where they delved into art, landscaping, and discovered a newfound passion for healthcare.

 (am I?)